Toward Real-World Cooperative and Competitive Soccer with Quadrupedal Robot Teams: Related Work

-Yet, real-world deployments remain scarce, mainly limited to 1v1 encounters under controlled sensing.
-Haarnoja et al.~\cite{haarnoja2024learning} demonstrated state-based 1v1 bipedal matches using self-play RL, and Tirumala et al.~\cite{tirumala2024learning} showed similar capabilities with fully vision-based policies.
-To address the behavioral complexity of an increasing number of agents, works~\cite{labiosa2024reinforcement, browning2005stp} have adopted hierarchical frameworks that decompose tasks into reusable sub-policies, improving sample efficiency, and enabling flexible behavior switching.
-Among them, Labiosa et al.~\cite{labiosa2024reinforcement} demonstrated a 5v5 sim-to-real robot soccer system.
+Yet, real-world deployments remain scarce, mainly limited to 1v1 encounters under controlled sensing. \citet{haarnoja2024learning} demonstrated state-based 1v1 bipedal matches using self-play RL, and~\citet{tirumala2024learning} showed similar capabilities with fully vision-based policies.
+To address the behavioral complexity of an increasing number of agents, works~\citep{labiosa2024reinforcement, browning2005stp} have adopted hierarchical frameworks that decompose tasks into reusable sub-policies, improving sample efficiency, and enabling flexible behavior switching.
+Among them,~\citet{labiosa2024reinforcement} demonstrated a 5v5 sim-to-real robot soccer system.
 However, these hierarchical approaches mainly rely on condition-specific manually crafted high-level strategies, requiring expert heuristics and intensive tuning.
 In comparison, learning-based approaches, which are capable of self-improving through autonomous gameplay, have not been demonstrated in real-world deployment.

-To date, real-world deployment of cooperative and competitive legged robot soccer leveraging an autonomous learning-based control has not been demonstrated, a gap we aim to address in this work.
+To date, real-world deployment of cooperative and competitive legged robot soccer leveraging autonomous learning-based control has not been demonstrated, a gap we aim to address in this work.